Home Depot to tap health insurance exchanges for part-timers

 Home Depot’s change would affect roughly 20,000 part-time workers who previously had chosen the limited liability medical plan the company offered, spokesman Stephen Holmes said.

-After December 31, companies can no longer offer those plans under the U.S. Patient Protection and Affordable Care Act, also known as Obamacare.
+After December 31, companies can no longer offer those plans under the health law, also known as Obamacare.

 “We’re going to shift them over to the public exchanges, where there are more options,” Holmes said.

-The public exchanges being set up under ACA will allow individuals to buy government-subsidized healthcare based on income.
+The public exchanges being set up under the law will allow individuals to buy government-subsidized healthcare based on income.
 Enrollment begins on October 1.

+Until now, many restaurants and retailers offered workers limited liability plans that often provided less than $5,000 in coverage.

+Home Depot’s plans for part-time workers provided coverage of up to $20,000 depending on the plan and were administered by Aetna Inc.

 Some employers are opting to offer coverage through private health insurance changes.